valentiniljaz/cordova-nfc-plugin/README.md

 * success - It returns "NFC_STOP"
 * error - Check error flags below

+####`NfcV.transceive: function (request, success, error));`

+It is used to dispatch any kind of request against a NFC tag.
+Request object has to include a full request: flags, block_addr and any data.

+* success - It returns response from the request.
+If it is a read request it returns the read data.
+If it is a write request it returns write response.
+* error - Check error flags below

 ####`NfcV.readBlock: function (blockAddr, success, error));`

 Reads one block from `blockAddr`.

-* success - It returns bytes read from block at `blockAddr`
+* success - It returns bytes read from block at `blockAddr` along with response flags
 * error - Check error flags below